 It should go without saying, but you want to provide as much information as possible to renters.
 Providing clear video detailing all the rooms and storage compartments is vital, but so is informing renters of aspects that might not be instantly noticeable.

-Perhaps the property is quiet.
-If that’s the case, tell them in the video.
 You will significantly increase your chances of enticing renters if you provide them with as much information as possible.
 That includes any bonuses, such as outside space and communal areas.

 Last but not least, you should review your masterpiece in waiting.
 After the initial recording, view the recording at the property and see if it can be improved upon.
 Try taking a few versions so that you have options when it comes to the final cut.